ryssbowh/craft-themes/DEVELOPERS.md

 `@themePath` : Base directory of the current theme.
 This is not set if no theme is set.

-And three that are not used by the system, but could be useful if you're using a tool (such as webpack, gulp etc) to build your assets :
+And 4 that are not used by the system, but could be useful if you're using a tool (such as webpack, gulp etc) to build your assets :

 `@themesWebPath` : Web directory for themes, equivalent to `@root/web/themes`
 `@themesWeb` : Web url for themes, equivalent to `@web/themes`